 Part of having a better life, at least as it relates to health, is learning and practicing the ancient art of fasting.

-At my clinic in Toronto, I’ve helped countless patients lose weight with this technique.
+In my private practice, I’ve helped countless patients lose weight with this technique.

 Today, I want to outline for you the top 5 reasons why you should be fasting, and what it can do for your health.

 People who struggle with their weight, whether it is the last 15 pounds, or the last 150 pounds can all benefit from fasting.